 By: Michelle Simon, Michael Carpenter contributing

-The Prairie Band Health Center is the primary outlet for health care on the reservation.
+The Prairie Band Health Center is the primary outlet for health care on the common land.
 Within the patient service cycle at the Health Center, the Pharmacy fills an essential role in beneficial patient outcomes.

 “I want my patients to be successful in their health,” stated Mike Carpenter, Pharmacist and department director.
 Carpenter, who has 34 years of experience, explained that dispensing medication is not enough for patient success.